 As part of each valuation, we examine the System's experience relative to the assumptions.
 The aggregate results of these analyses are disclosed in Tables 5 & 6.
-This past fiscal year the System had an experience liability gain of approximately \$0.0 million and an experience loss on the actuarial value of assets of approximately \$48.1 million.
-The loss on the actuarial value of assets was due to the poor investment performance (relative to the return assumption) during the just concluded fiscal year.
+This past fiscal year the System had an experience liability gain on demographics of approximately \$8.1 million, an experience loss of \$18.3 million due to the COLA being higher than assumed, and an experience gain on the actuarial value of assets of approximately \$136.1 million.
+The gain on the actuarial value of assets was due to the outstanding investment performance (relative to the return assumption) during the just concluded fiscal year.